 Fig.3.
 Monthly variation in Gonado-Somatic Index

 The monthly gonado-somatic index pooled together for 2019 are presented as bardiagram in Fig. 2.
 This study showed that, the females noted higher values than the males in most of the months.
 For the sexes, the monthly GSI progressively augmented from April to August.
 It showed a peak in May (2.6) and June (3.7) in males and June (3.5) and July (3.6) in females.
 This indicates that male matures well in advance than females.
 Thereafter, the GSI progressively decreased, it shows lowest GSI in October, this may be due to spawning.
 From this study the peak spawning season was found to be during June–July months.
 Abdus samadetal.
 (2010) states that S.gibbosa spawn round the year with maximum during December-March and June-July in Tuticorin.
 Samples were not available for the study during January-March from the study area.
 This may be due to depletion of the stock caused by overfishing using purse seine and other disruptive gears.
-According to Ghoshetal.(2013) the peak spawning period was between February and April for
+According to Ghoshetal (2013) the peak spawning period was between February and April for

 S. gibbosa in Bay of Bengal.
 This may be due to the shift of peak spawning season based on environmental calamities.
 In the case of oil sardines, spawning maxima may vary from one place to another and from one year to the next (Al-JufaliSaudMusallametal.,2006).
 The similar change was found in the case of S.gibbosa in the study area.
 Lowest GSI values in male and female were observed when there was occurrence of immature ones.
 During this period gonad stages I and II dominated the catches.
 September and October months were post-spawning period and the fish were in spent stage during this period.